 28 November 2016

-Scientists argue for the use soil respiration data to improve understanding and modeling of ecosystem- to global-scale carbon fluxes.
+Scientists make a case for using soil respiration data to improve understanding and modeling of ecosystem- to global-scale carbon fluxes.

-Scientists have spent decades making measurements of soil respiration (RS), the flow of carbon dioxide from the soil to the atmosphere, but have only recently started to collect and synthesize this information.
-This invited Marschner Review argues that these data offer untapped potential to better understand the larger carbon cycle, and improve the performance of ecosystem- to global-scale computer models.
+Scientists have spent decades making measurements of soil respiration (RS), the flow of carbon dioxide from the soil to the atmosphere, but only recently have they started to collect and synthesize this information.
+A recent review argues that these data offer untapped potential for better understanding the larger carbon cycle and improving the performance of ecosystem- to global-scale computer models.

 Terrestrial Ecosystem Science